Ready, Set, Don't Go: Music video

-The music video for "Ready, Set, Don't Go" was directed by Elliot Lester.
+"Ready, Set, Don't Go"'s music video was directed by Elliot Lester, and produced by Steve Gainer.
 The video begins with a close-up of Cyrus' hand playing an acoustic guitar.
-It then transitions into showing him.
-He is sitting on top of two black trunks in a dark, vacant room, wearing a lavender-colored shirt with a gray tee underneath, jeans, and cowboy boots.
-As Cyrus continues playing the guitar, images of Miley appear on the background.
+It then transitions to show Cyrus sitting on top of two black trunks in a dark, vacant room.
+He is wearing a lavender-colored shirt with a gray tee underneath, jeans, and cowboy boots.
+The music video for "Ready, Set, Don't Go!" features Cyrus playing the guitar in the foreground, with images of Miley in the background.
+The video also includes clips from episodes of "Hannah Montana."
+A variety of home movies are played while Cyrus sings, nodding his head and flipping his hair intensely.
 The images range from Miley's infant to teenage years.
-As Cyrus sings, nodding his head and flipping his hair intensely, a variety of home movies are played.
-This continues for the rest of the video.
-The scene ends with a video of Miley leaving in a yellow taxicab is shown in the background.
-The final scene has Cyrus with Miley as she takes her first steps and he says, "alright".
+The scene ends with a video of Miley leaving in a yellow taxicab, shown in the background.
+The final scene has home video footage of Cyrus with Miley in 1993 as she takes her first steps and he says, "alright".

-The video received a nomination for "Tearjerker Video of the Year", but lost to Kellie Pickler's video for "I Wonder" at the 2008 CMT Music Awards.
+The video for "Ready, Set, Don't Go" was nominated for "Tearjerker Video of the Year" at the 2008 CMT Music Awards.
+However, it lost to Kellie Pickler's video for "I Wonder."

 Live performances

 Cyrus premiered "Ready, Set, Don't Go" on June 9, 2007 at the CMA Music Festival.
 Cyrus introduced the song as a duet on October 9 on Dancing with the Stars.
 Cyrus joined Miley on The Oprah Winfrey Show on December 20 to perform the song.
 "Ready, Set, Don't Go" was most notably performed on the Best of Both Worlds Tour.
 On selected dates, Cyrus and another one of his daughters, Brandi, joined Miley to perform the song as an encore.
 On April 14, 2008, "Ready, Set, Don't Go" was performed as duet at the CMT Music Awards.
 The performance begun with Cyrus, wearing an open white shirt with a brown tee underneath and jeans, playing an acoustic guitar that was strapped to him.
 By the line, "wherever they are", Miley, wearing a multicolored cocktail dress, joined him from the back of the stage.

 On January 19, 2009, the song was performed at the Kids' Inaugural: "We Are the Future" event in celebration of Barack Obama's inauguration.
-Dressed in a graphic tee and jeans, Miley finished performing "Fly on the Wall" and asked Cyrus to join her onstage to perform the song.
+Dressed in a graphic tee and jeans, Miley finished performing "See You Again" and asked Cyrus to join her onstage to perform the song.
 Cyrus was dressed in a black tee shirt, jeans, and a black leather jacket.